houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 Having clarified the claim, let's now constrast it with some related but subtley different ideas.

-#### Compressing All Possible Strings
+#### Compressing All Strings

-It's also noteworthy to contrast our claim with the similar but subtley different claim that it's impossible to compress **all** strings.
-Actually, that is quite easy to prove.
-Let's consider all binary strings of length _n_.
-Since we're in binary, the total number of such strings is 2^_n_ (2 to the power of _n_).
-By definition, the length of a compressed string is strictly less than the length of the string itself.
-So, for all strings of length _n_, the total number of compressed strings available is at most 2^(_n_-1).
-Trivially, 2^(_n_-1) is less than 2^_n_.
-Hence, there are more strings of length _n_ than strings available to compress them.
+One such idea is the impossibility of compressing *all* strings.
+This is quite easy to prove.

+Let's consider all binary strings of length `n`.
+Since we're in binary, the total number of such strings is `2 ** n` (`2` to the power of `n`).
+Given one of the aforementioned characterisations of compression, the length of a compressed string `S` is strictly less than the length of the original string `SS` itself.
+So, the total number of strings available to compress all strings of length `n` is at most `2 ** (n-1)`.
+Trivially, `2 ** (n-1)` is less than `2 ** n`.
+Hence, there are more strings of length `n` than strings of length `n-1` available to compress them into.
 By mathematical induction, it's impossible to compress all strings.
+So, the set of all binary strings can be strictly divided into the set of incompressible strings and the set of compressible strings.

+In contrast, we're not claiming that we cannot compress all strings.
+Instead, our claim is slightly stronger.
+We're claiming that there is no perfect compression algorithm even for the set of compressible strings.

 #### General Compression Algorithms